 - STOP AUDIO playback control.

-- Local WAV generation and delivery.
+- Local WAV generation and browser delivery.

 - Unique audio identifiers.